P-H-Phuc/pos/pos_hide_partner_info/readme/DESCRIPTION.rst

-This module :
-- hides phone and address field in pos customer list
+This module hides the phone and address fields in PoS customer list.